-Graduates of this program had an 100% job placement rate in 2015
+Graduates of this program have excellent job placement rates.

 Integrating faith into the workplace.

 The business world needs Christian leaders.
 Be one of them.
 Whether you’re an aspiring business mogul, want to run your own startup, work at a Fortune 500 company, or consider yourself more of the entrepreneurial type, get the training you need to succeed.

 Through our business administration major, you’ll receive a blend of both Bible and business classes, equipping you spiritually and academically to effectively serve in your professional and personal life.
 Our hands-on learning and practical business training puts our graduating students on equal footing with other candidates applying for entry-level business positions.
 Our business administration program is truly singular and offers students a unique chance to learn how to integrate their faith into the workplace through a Christian education at college.
 Plus, you can earn your business degree online through our accelerated undergraduate degrees program.